How Does an EBT Card Work? A Guide for Older Adults

 1. Check your balance beforehand to see how much money you have left in your EBT balance.
 You can do this by:

-- Looking at your most recent grocery store receipt.
+- Looking at your most recent grocery store receipt

-- Checking your online SNAP account if you have one.
+- Checking your online SNAP account if you have one

-- Calling the EBT customer service number for your state.
+- Calling the EBT customer service number for your state

-- Calling the toll-free number on the back of your EBT card.
+- Calling the toll-free number on the back of your EBT card

 2. Go to the checkout lane with your groceries.
 In some stores, the register will automatically separate out SNAP-eligible items, requiring only one transaction.
-However, in smaller stores, you or the cashier may have to separate the items by hand.
+But in smaller stores, you or the cashier may have to separate the items by hand.
 This may require two transactions.

 3. Swipe your EBT card through the point-of-sale (POS) terminal.
 Type in your secret PIN number on the number pad—the screen will show * * * instead of numbers to keep your PIN private.
 Then press the "ENTER" key.